thijsvanloef/palworld-server-docker/README.md

 ## Creating a backup

-To create a backup of the game's save at the current point in time, use the command.
+To create a backup of the game's save at the current point in time, use the command:

 ```bash
 docker exec palworld-server backup